 Even though there are many options when it comes to epilators for upper lip hair removal, I used Braun Epil 3 epilator as it is compact and quite efficient for facial hair removal.
 It is extremely convenient because of the small surface area.
 You can easily move around with it and take out those nasty tiny hairs from every nook and corner.
 I used it on the minimum speed available as I am a little paranoid when it comes to my face.

-The pros of using this epilator for upper lips were many.
+The pros of using epilators for upper lip hair removal are many.
 Firstly, it plucks the hair out from the root, and hence I had a pretty smooth run for about a month!
 Secondly, it is quite efficient and fast.
 Once you get the hang of it, wouldn’t take you more than 15 minutes to get rid of upper lip hair (that’s right!).
 Also, it is not messy as there is no sticky wax or cream involved.
 You can do it on your own and do not need any assistance.
 Epilators are expensive but totally worth in the long run as you do not have to spend on wax kits or hair removal creams every other week.

 The only con I found with this upper lip epilator was that it is a bit painful, which was to be expected as it doesn’t cut the hair, but plucks it out.
 No pains no gains, right?